jockee/lang/lang.md

 # KEY

-  - TODO: if line ends or starts with infix operator, it's not a line-break
-  - TODO: inject stdlib when testing ,so it's not read for ever ytest
   - TODO: case expression (specifically on maybe initially). reqcleverexpsplit, reqtypesystem
     * when it's done we, `maybe` function. exposes constructors?

+  - TODO: Type classes/traits:
+    * Maybe Functor
+    * Num (arithmetic)

   - TODO: modules/namespacing.
     * nested
-  - TODO: typeof (constructor, and type respectively)

   - TODO: PATTERN MATCHING
-    - TODO: destructuring in named function arguments. #reqpatternmatching
     - TODO: dict partial - spread operator
     - TODO: move pattern matching check out of extend
   - TODO: (STATIC) TYPE SYSTEM #typesystem
     - TODO: if function is defined with set list in a position, that argument must be a list for all definitions
     - TODO: handle lists and tuples as input types